-During the bear phase, some investors try to benefit from the market by buying the stocks at such low prices.
+Some investors try to benefit from the market during the bear phase by buying stocks at such low prices.
 They reinvest in the market.
 And, as more investors follow the same behavior, it again ups the market confidence.
 Now, with more demand, the stock prices start to move up, eventually leading to a bull market.

 How Is It Different from Bull Market?

-A bull market is the exact opposite of the bear market.
+A bull market is the exact opposite of a bear market.
 Following are the differences between the two:

-- During the bull market, there is strong investor confidence, and investors are optimistic as well.
-On the other hand, during a bear phase, there is negativity all-around.
+- There is strong investor confidence during the bull market, and investors are optimistic as well.
+On the other hand, there is negativity all around during a bear phase.

-- Stock prices are rising during a bull market, while stock prices are dropping during a bear phase.
+- Stock prices rise during a bull market, while stock prices drop during a bear phase.

 - As explained above (under heading Phases) that a prolonged bear phase could lead to a bull market.
 Similarly, an extended bull phase may lead to a bear phase.